-Click the checkbox to enable HTTPS Redirection.
-With this feature enabled, the unauthorized clients will be redirected to the Portal page when they are trying to browse HTTPS websites.
-With this feature disabled, the unauthorized clients cannot browse HTTPS websites and are not redirected to the Portal page.
-Select which page the client will be redirected to after a successful authentication.
+browse HTTPS websites and are not redirected to the Portal page.
+Landing Page Select which page the client will be redirected to after a successful authentication.
 The Original URL: Clients are directed to the URL they request for after they pass Portal authentication.
-The Promotional URL: Clients are directed to the specified URL after they pass Portal authentication.
+The Original URL: Clients are directed to the URL they request for after they pass Portal authentication.
+The Promotional URL: Clients are directed to the specified URL after they pass Portal HTTPS Redirection unauthorized clients will be redirected to the Portal page when they are trying to browse HTTPS websites.
+With this feature disabled, the unauthorized clients cannot Landing Page The Original URL: Clients are directed to the URL they request for after they pass The Promotional URL: Clients are directed to the specified URL after they pass Portal authentication.